K-S-K/CV/Articles/AllCategoriesOfProjects.md

 - State machine as a configurable abstract menu controller;
 - Rotary Encoder as the only input of a User Interface;
 - Screen abstraction layer, which potentially allows the use of different types of displays;
-- I2C communication with Display and Real Time Clock Module;
+- I2C communication with Display and Real-Time Clock Module;
 - Raspberry PI Pico FreeRTOS toolchain setup.

 ![Timer User Interface](https://github.com/K-S-K/Pico-Timer-2/raw/main/Doc/Pico2-timer-menu.gif)

 ## [2025 Simple 3V3 LMR50410 DC-DC Converter](https://github.com/K-S-K/PWR-LMR50410-Simple)

-Just a first CAD-based PCB design experience as a part of passing the Fedevel course.
+Just a first CAD-based PCB design experience as part of passing the Fedevel course.

 ![Schematics of the Converter](./31_PowerSupplyPCB/Schematics.png)

 ## [2024-2025.
 The Experiment with .NET and Raspberry PI](https://github.com/K-S-K/RPIDBClock)

-Through this project, I touched the I2C devices from the .NET code, and found it easy and convenient. .NET provides all necessary tools in the "System.Device.Gpio" NuGet library to build any communication API at GPIO level, and also to work with "I2cDevice" and just exchange data with devices with byte resolution.
-Also, I've made a desk clock that shows the current date and time, as well as the two closest trains on my commute route.
-The development process was funny and attractive.
+Through this project, I touched the I2C devices from the .NET code and found it easy and convenient. .NET provides all necessary tools in the "System.Device.Gpio" NuGet library to build any communication API at the GPIO level, and also to work with "I2cDevice" and just exchange data with devices at byte resolution.
+I also made a desk clock that shows the current date and time, as well as the two closest trains on my commute route.
+The development process was fun and attractive.

 ![Raspberry Pi Clock](https://github.com/K-S-K/RPIDBClock/raw/main/Doc/Images/Fig_00_Common_View.jpg)

 ## [2024.
 Data exchange between Docker containerized applications](https://github.com/K-S-K/CCCS)

 These days, I started relearning C++ and learning Linux to prepare for my new job at the Astronomisches Rechen-Institut, a branch of Heidelberg University.
-That's how this project was created.
+That's how I created this project.

 The purpose of this project is to adjust the approach to creating multiple projects in separate Docker containers and to allow them to communicate via sockets.
 The project can be used as a template for creating more complex projects.